oldd/april-part-2/docs_src/9-moving-on.md

-now you've got the experience and skills you need to move on to express - full web apps.  take the weekend off then get back at it!
+Take the weekend off then start planning your final project!

 ___
 ___